dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/index.md

 For more information, see the following articles:

-* <xref:blazor/fundamentals/handle-errors>: The *JavaScript interop* section discusses error handling in JS interop scenarios. <!-- AUTHOR NOTE: The JavaScript interop section isn't linked because the section title changed across versions of the doc.
-Prior to 6.0, the section appears twice, once for Blazor Server and once for Blazor WebAssembly, each with the hosting model name in the section name. -->
+* <xref:blazor/fundamentals/handle-errors#javascript-interop>: The *JavaScript interop* section discusses error handling in JS interop scenarios.
 * <xref:blazor/components/lifecycle#component-disposal-with-idisposable-and-iasyncdisposable>: The *Component disposal with `IDisposable` and `IAsyncDisposable`* section describes how to implement disposal patterns in Razor components.

 ## JavaScript location